pvcnt/accio/docs/_docs/workflow-dsl.md

 References are formed of a node name and an output port name, separated by a slash ('/').
 Please be careful to specify the node name and not the operator name when the two are different.

-### Parameter
+### NamedValue
 Inputs can be filled by the value of a workflow parameter.
-Parameters are useful to let the user vary some parameters are runtime, possibly affecting multiple ports at once.
+NamedValues are useful to let the user vary some parameters are runtime, possibly affecting multiple ports at once.
 You may reference a parameter by providing a JSON object with a `param` key and the name of the parameter as a value.
-Parameters must be explicitly declared under the workflow `params` field, and their data type must be consistent with those of the ports they are used in.
+NamedValues must be explicitly declared under the workflow `params` field, and their data type must be consistent with those of the ports they are used in.

 ```json
 {